rpherbig/rpherbig.github.io/_drafts/how-to-use-jekyll-on-github-pages-on-windows.markdown

 I'd rather be sailing. http://rpgcodex.net/phpBB/images/avatars/gallery/Warcraft%202/footman.png

 It's 2014.
 How hard can it be to get some text to appear on a web page?
-Harder than I expected, but only becuause I'm using Windows.
+Harder than I expected, but only because I'm using Windows.

 == Ruby and JRuby